devilrob/HA_Felshare_Diffuser/README.md

 ---

-## How to Use "WorkTime" (Scheduling)
+## Using “WorkTime” Scheduling

-1. Enable the **Work Schedule** switch.
+1. Enable the **Work Schedule** switch
-2. Define:
+2. Set:
    - **Work Start (HH:MM)** (e.g., `09:00`)
    - **Work End (HH:MM)** (e.g., `21:00`)
-3. Define:
+3. Set:
    - **Work Run (seconds)** (e.g., `30`)
    - **Work Stop (seconds)** (e.g., `190`)
-4. Enable the **Work Day** switches for your desired days.
+4. Enable the desired **Work Day** switches

-> Note: The device expects a "complete" payload when you change any part of the schedule.
-This integration handles re-sending the full package to ensure it's applied correctly.
+> The device typically expects a full schedule payload when any value changes.
+The integration re-sends a complete payload to apply changes consistently.

 ---

 ## Troubleshooting

-### Entities showing `unknown` or not updating
+### Entities show `unknown` or don’t update

-- Verify the diffuser is **online** within the Felshare app.
+- Confirm the diffuser is **online** in the Felshare app
-- Ensure Home Assistant has internet connectivity (DNS and access to port 443).
+- Confirm HA has working internet (DNS + outbound 443)
-- Open the Felshare app and navigate to the device's screen at least once.
-This allows the integration to **learn the initial "sync payload"** by observing the app's traffic and save it in the `.storage` file.
+- Open the Felshare app and enter the device screen at least once; the integration may “learn” the initial sync payload and store it under `.storage`
-- Restart Home Assistant or reload the integration.
+- Restart Home Assistant or reload the integration

-### Enabling Debugging Logs
+### Enable debug logs

-Add the following to your `configuration.yaml`:
+Add to `configuration.yaml`:

 ```yaml
 logger: